reactjs/react.dev/content/docs/hooks-reference.md

 Note that React may still need to render that specific component again before bailing out.
 That shouldn't be a concern because React won't unnecessarily go "deeper" into the tree.
 If you're doing expensive calculations while rendering, you can optimize them with `useMemo`.

+#### Batching of state updates {#batching-of-state-updates}

+React may group several state updates into a single re-render to improve performance.
+Normally, this improves performance and shouldn't affect your application's behavior.

+Before React 18, only updates inside React event handlers were batched.
+Starting with React 18, [batching is enabled for all updates by default](/blog/2022/03/08/react-18-upgrade-guide.html#automatic-batching).
+Note that React makes sure that updates from several *different* user-initiated events -- for example, clicking a button twice -- are always processed separately and do not get batched.
+This prevents logical mistakes.

+In the rare case that you need to force the DOM update to be applied synchronously, you may wrap it in [`flushSync`](/docs/react-dom.html#flushsync).
+However, this can hurt performance so do this only where needed.

 ### `useEffect` {#useeffect}

 ```js